-A. CASH SALARY
+CASH SALARY

 Fair and just compensation for ministerial leadership should be reviewed by all parties involved, and to this end, Penn Northeast Conference Ministerial Compensation Recommendations for Authorized Ministers are provided.
+Authorized Ministers include Settled Senior or Solo Ministers, Associate and Assistant Ministers/Authorized Ministers, Interim, Transitional or Designated Ministers, and Stated Supply or Extended Supply Ministers.

 The CASH SALARY is the amount of actual dollars paid to the minister.
 For purposes of this document, cash salary DOES include housing and utilities.
 Other allowances, benefits, Social Security, or reimbursable expenses are not included.
 The Penn Northeast Conference Ministerial Compensation Recommendations are for all authorized ministers serving in local churches and institutions.

-The Federal Cost of Living for 2023 is calculated to be 8.7%.
-Yet, we are not requesting congregations meet that threshold unless it is possible for them to do so.
-In 2024, a starting cash salary for a full-time ordained pastor with ministerial standing in the Penn Northeast Conference and no experience is recommended to be at least \$78,342 or the congregation offer a minimum of a 4% increase of your congregation's 2023 level; a full-time pastor who is a Licensed Authorized Minister or a Member in Discernment who has Lay Ministerial Standing in the Penn Northeast Conference is recommended to be 85% of that offered to ordained ministers or \$66,591.
+The Penn Northeast Conference believes that the responsibilities of full-time authorized ministry are the same whether a pastor is ordained or licensed.
+The Federal Cost of Living (according to the Consumer Price Index) for 2024 is calculated to be an increase of 3%.
+In 2025, a starting cash salary for a full-time ordained authorized pastor with ministerial standing in the Penn Northeast Conference and no experience is recommended to be at least \$80,692 or the congregation offer a minimum of a 3% increase of your congregation's 2024 level.
+We understand that some of our congregations are used to paying a smaller salary for Licensed Authorized Ministers and Members in Discernment with Lay Ministerial Standing.
+We are recommending that we increase the percentage of salary paid to Licensed Authorized Ministers or Members in Discernment with Lay Ministerial Standing receive 90% of that offered to ordained authorized ministers or \$72,623.
+Experience and Congregational attendance and experience differentials should be added to this figure.